Colorado Springs Drinking Water Quality

 What's Really in Your Tap Water?

-Good news for Colorado Springs residents — your tap water meets all current EPA drinking water standards.
+Colorado Springs tap water meets EPA standards, though there are a few things worth knowing.
 With 167 ppm hardness (9.8 gpg), expect some mineral deposits over time.
 Lead levels test well below the EPA action level.
 There have been 6 violations recorded over the past 3 years.

 9.8 GPG hardness